 Note: Should you want to change a single shape within the group, select the group and then click on an individual shape to change its individual properties.
 This is shown in Figure 8.

 Shapes are very versatile and extremely useful devices for giving your spreadsheets more visual impact and allowing users to navigate around your workbook using hyper-links or to run code by pressing buttons.

-Many thanks for reading; I hope you found this hub useful and informative.
+Many thanks for reading; I hope you found this article useful and informative.
 Please leave any comments, questions, or concerns below.

 © 2013 Robbie C Wilson